crypticCaroline/puppyplaymates/README.md

 ![original](docs/wireframes/original.png)

 I started working on the wireframe for the profile page first as this is where most of the site functionality would be.
 The original wireframe is slightly different from the final one due to changing the WOOF Chat tab in the navigation to be comments on the user’s page instead.
 This was because I decided to reduce the scope and include the live chat app functionality in a future release.
 The other difference is the size of the user’s image from spanning the entire width on desktop to taking half the width.
+The image still takes up the full width on smaller devices.

 Please see the [Wireframes](docs/wireframes) for the final wireframes